Vincent Kompany news: Man City legend to miss his own testimonial | Goal.com

 Vincent Kompany will miss his own testimonial match tonight due to injury.

-The current Anderlecht player-manager is set to bid an emotional farewell to Manchester City at the Etihad onight when a City Legends side faces a Premier League All Stars side.
+The current Anderlecht player-manager is set to bid an emotional farewell to Manchester City at the Etihad tonight when a City Legends side faces a Premier League All Stars side.

 But his plans to line-up in a City shirt for the last time have been dented by a thigh problem.